 However, specialized ChatGPT alternatives like Paperpal are structured and data-backed, which sharpen reasoning instead of drowning you.
 You can channel your effort into focused, credible outputs that are easier to finalize without distractions.

-The Problem with ChatGPT-5 | Why Paperpal Works Better |
+| The Problem with ChatGPT-5 | Why Paperpal Works Better |

-GPT-5 outputs are often long, verbose, and unstructured. | Outputs look like a wall of text, hard to digest, and harder to use in an academic context. |
+| Outputs look like a wall of text, hard to digest, and harder to use in an academic context | Built-in tools like Keep Writing, Expand, Counterarguments provide structure and help you develop your content, so you achieve your goals faster |

-You need to cut down outputs significantly and reorganize it for better readability, leading to counter-productivity | The output text clarity sharpens your thinking without burying you in unnecessary details. |
+| You need to cut down outputs significantly and reorganize it for better readability, making it counter-productive | The clarity of text outputs sharpens your thinking without burying you in unnecessary details |

 We provided a sample text for Paperpal and ChatGPT-5 and asked them to trim it to reduce redundancy.
-Here’s how both the tools performed:
+Here’s how both the tools performed

 Input Text: “Motivated by the need to highlight the need for employing AI in battling the COVID-19 Crisis, this survey summarizes the current state of AI applications in clinical administrations while battling COVID-19.”